shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-02.md

 **The connection between mobile-first design and accessibility**

-Here are a few ways mobile-first design and accessible design overlap:
+Here are a two ways mobile-first design and accessible design overlap:

-Small-screen friendly.
-Mobile-first design pushes you to make your digital products more readable on smaller screens—and therefore more accessible to people who might be hard of seeing.
-And when your designs help people with limited vision, they’ll also help everyone else.
-This is classic, “Rising tide raises all ships.”
+- **Small-screen friendly.** Mobile-first design pushes you to make your digital products more readable on smaller screens—and therefore more accessible to people who might be hard of seeing.
+When your designs help people with limited vision, they’ll also help everyone else!
+This is the classic, _rising tides raise all ships_.
-Hierarchy of information.
-As we’ll go into later, mobile-first means content first.
-That means, putting your most important content assets (i.e. the ones your users want) as soon as possible on your page.
-This also makes your content accessible to anyone with cognitive disabilities.
+- **Hierarchy of information.** Mobile-first usually means content first.
+Why?
+When you are designing for a limited amount of space, you want to make sure you're putting your most important important content assets (i.e. the ones your users want) as soon as possible on your page.
+This also makes your content accessible to people with cognitive disabilities.

-**3 tips for good mobile-first design**
+## 3 Tips for Good Mobile-First Design

 ### Tip #1: Mobile-first = Content-first